alisandagdelen/Scheduler/README.md

 }
 ```
 ## Views
-Diffrent methods used for UI like storyboard ,xib files and programmatic ui.
+Different methods used for UI like storyboard ,xib files and programmatic ui.
 In overview page storyboard and custom cell xib used.
 In the schedule page ui created with xib files and mostly programmatically.
 UIStackView used for dynamic ui changes and ui changes made with animations in generic ui update method.

 ``` swift